 Nowadays security is not just a hot topic in the ICT world, it is a must for every organisation.
 No system is 100% secure and even the Mac OS, which is perceived as one of the most protected, has seen an increase in attacks.

 Symantec 2018 Internet Security Threat Report discloses that:

-AWS data center and network architecture are built to meet not only global and local security certificates but also the requirements of the most security-sensitive organisations.
+AWS data centre AWS Security Best Practices and network architecture are built to meet not only global and local security certificates but also the requirements of the most security-sensitive organisations.

 The security ‘in’ the cloud, responsibility of the customer, can be categorized in 5 groups: account security and compliance, infrastructure and operating system, logging and monitoring, data security ‘at rest’ and ‘in transit’.

 Some of the best AWS security practices Ivaylo Vrabchev shared with the AWS and cloud professionals were: